 To rekey a lock core, insert the "new" key and then file down anything thing sticking out - except for the very last one as that is what holds the lock core in place in the lock:

+The table below lists the various locks on K bikes and has some comments on rekeying each.
+LOCK LUBRICATION: Use spray silicone or a lubricant specifically made for locks.
 Do not use WD-40.
 It is solvent based water displacement (WD) formula and does not contain any actual lubricants.
 It captures dust and can gum up locks over time.

-The 4V ignition switch is held into the upper fork tree by two security bolts whose heads break off when they are installed at the factory.
+4V Ignition (K100RS4V, K1, K1100) The 4V ignition switch is held into the upper fork tree by two security bolts whose heads break off when they are installed at the factory.
 In order to remove the ignition switch from the fork tree you need to drill the heads off of these bolts and push the ignition switch assembly down.
+When drilling the heads off of the security bolts first use a small drill bit to drill a shallow pilot hole in the center of the bolt head.
+This will make it easier to keep the larger drill bit centered when drilling the bolt head off.

 When reinstalling the ignition switch back into the upper fork tree these security bolts can be replaced by regular M8x30 socket cap bolts.